 - Campari America (Skyy Spirits, LLC);

 - Campari Deutschland GmbH;

-- J. Wray & Nephew Ltd.;
+- J.Wray&Nephew Ltd.;

-- Société des Produits Marnier Lapostolle S.A.
+- Marnier-Lapostolle Bisquit SASU.

 The Board of Directors also assessed as satisfactory the organisational, administrative and general accounting procedures of the above-mentioned strategic subsidiaries.

 This assessment was given at the meeting to approve the draft annual financial statements and this Report, after examination of the accounting documents submitted and in view of the information on these companies provided by the Chairman of the Control and Risks Committee in his own report to the Board of Directors.